Laz people: Self-Identification

-Vladimir Minorsky, Russian scholar of Oriental studies, argued in 1913 that the Laz living in Turkey and Georgia have developed different understandings of what it means to be Laz as their identity in Georgia has largely merged with a Georgian identity with the meaning of "Laz" being seen as merely a regional category.
+Vladimir Minorsky, Russian scholar of Kartvelian Laz studies, observed in 1913 that the Laz living in Turkey and Georgia have developed different understandings of what it means to be Laz.
+The Laz identity inside Georgia has largely merged with the national Georgian identity, with "Laz" being seen merely as any other regional category of Georgians.
+Georgian Orthodox believers also commemorate Three Hundred Laz Martyrs, who are credited with sacrificing their lives rather than give up their identity under Ottoman persecution.

 Identification by non-Laz

 In a stereotyping manner, non-Laz often use the exonym Laz for groups that are mostly not ethnic Laz: